 1. Is the contract temporary or permanent?

 Go for a permanent contract if possible.
 Dutch law offers a great deal of protection to permanent employees.
 An employer cannot terminate a permanent contract unilaterally.
 He/she needs consent from the employee or permission from the cantonal judge or UWV.
-If a permanent contract is not a possibility, remember that the maximum period for a temporary contract is two years and a maximum of three temporary contracts are permitted.
+If a permanent contract is not a possibility, remember that the maximum period for a temporary contract is three years and a maximum of three temporary contracts are permitted.

 2. Is there a trial period?